 This used to take a lot of sweat and tears.
 Now, building and installing your cardlet is just one command away:

-- To build the cardlet and create the file installable on the card (in a format called CAP, or “converted applet”):
+build.xmlfile.
+Then, to build the cardlet and create the file installable (in a format called CAP, or “converted applet”) just run ant:

 Testing the cardlet

 fdsm -install finished successfully, but how can we be sure that there is a cardlet actually installed on the card that will answer “Hello Fidesmo!” to all APDUs?

 We expect to find a new cardlet on the Fidesmo Card whose Application ID has been assigned automatically by Fidesmo, based on your AppID.
 For example, if your AppID =C8739B19, the resulting AID assigned to the cardlet is A00000061700C8739B1901.

 We can test it with an Android app, following this tutorial.

 We can also use a very simple Java program to test it, derived from the example posted on Ludovic Rousseau’s blog.
 We have found it very useful when testing card readers’ drivers in different operating systems.